muqingLeo/Travel_App/README.md

 # Travel_App
-This is a creative travel planning application that's nothing like anything you've used :D
+This is a creative travel networking application that connects travelers like never before!

 ## Getting Started

-Welcome to Travel_App, your AI-powered travel companion!
+Welcome to Travel_App, your AI-powered travel companion and social networking platform!
 This guide will help you make the most of our application's features.

 ## Features Overview

 ### Home Page
-- **Search Bar**: Quickly search for destinations, hotels, and activities
+- **Search Bar**: Quickly search for destinations, hotels, activities, and fellow travelers
 - **Trending Destinations**: Discover popular travel spots with special deals
 - **AI Features**: Access our smart travel tools including real-time translation, dynamic trip adaptation, and personalized recommendations
 - **Testimonials**: Read about other travelers' experiences
+- **New Features Showcase**: Stay updated with our latest tools and enhancements
+- **Popular Destinations Tracker**: View real-time data on trending locations with customizable time periods to see how many travelers are planning visits

 ### My Trips
 - **Create Itineraries**: Plan your adventures with our intuitive trip creator
 - **Manage Trips**: View, edit, and organize your upcoming, active, and past trips
 - **Smart Adaptation**: Receive AI-powered suggestions to adjust your itinerary based on weather changes, local events, and travel disruptions

+### Travel Networking
+- **Traveler Connections**: Find and connect with other travelers heading to the same destination
+- **Group Trip Planning**: Collaborate with friends or new connections to plan group trips
+- **Community Engagement**: Join destination-specific groups to share tips, photos, and experiences
+- **Social Media Integration**: Connect with fellow travelers through X, Instagram, and Facebook
+- **Cross-Platform Sharing**: Share your trips and experiences directly to your social media accounts

 ### Travel Assistant
 - **AI Chat**: Ask questions about destinations, get personalized recommendations, and receive travel advice
 - **Itinerary Suggestions**: Get custom travel plans tailored to your preferences
 - **Real-time Information**: Access weather updates, accommodation options, and local attractions

-### Destinations
-- **Detailed Information**: Explore comprehensive guides for popular destinations
-- **Attractions**: Discover points of interest with ratings and descriptions
-- **Accommodations**: Compare hotel options with price comparisons across platforms
-- **Transportation**: Find local transport options and booking information

 ### User Profile
 - **Personal Information**: Manage your account details and preferences
 - **Travel Preferences**: Customize your experience by setting your travel style, pace, and interests
-- **Payment Methods**: Securely store payment information for faster booking
+- **Social Profile**: Showcase your travel history, photos, and reviews
 - **Notification Settings**: Control how and when you receive updates
+- **Social Accounts**: Link your X, Instagram, and Facebook profiles for seamless connectivity

 ## How to Use